yfang16/tower_of_hanoi/README.md

 At the start, all disks are on tower 1 (with the largest disk at the bottom).

-If the user enters x y, then the top disk of tower x is moved to the top of tower y.
+If the user keys in "x y" + ENTER, the top disk of tower x is moved to the top of tower y.
+A larger disk cannot be moved on top of a smaller disk.

 The game is won if all disks are at tower 3.